Tesla Delays Robotaxi Event in Blow to Musk’s Autonomy Drive

 Listen and subscribe to Elon, Inc. onApple,Spotify,iHeartand the Bloomberg Terminal.

 Chief Executive Officer Elon Musk set the initial Aug.
 8 date for the event months ago, and optimism about the spectacle has contributed to an 11-day streak of gains that added more than $257 billion to Tesla’s market capitalization.
-The stock fell as much as 8.3% in intraday trading Thursday after Bloomberg News first reported the delay.
+The stock closed 8.4% lower on Thursday, its largest drop since January.

 Shares of would-be taxi rivals Uber Technologies Inc. and Lyft Inc. both surged on the news.
-Uber’s stock rose as much as 5.3% on Thursday.
-Lyft shares jumped as much as 7.9%.
+Uber’s stock rose 6.1% on Thursday.
+Lyft shares jumped 4.6%.

 The idea of creating an autonomous taxi service has been kicking around Tesla for years, dating at least as far back as when Musk authored a second “master plan" for the company in 2016.
 The CEO has prioritized the project in recent months over work on an electric vehicle cheaper than Tesla’s most affordable car, the Model 3 sedan.